mlochbaum/BQN/doc/expression.md

 - If it's the left argument in a function call, the function is called with no left argument.
 - If it's the right argument, the function isn't called, and "returns" Nothing.

 For example, the expression `(F 2 G ·) H I j` is equivalent to `H I j`.
-But functions and arguments that would be discarded by the second rule are still evaluated, so that for example `(a+↩1) F ·` increments `a` when run.
+But functions and arguments that will be discarded by the second rule are still evaluated, so that for example `(a+↩1) F ·` increments `a` when run.

-Nothing can only be used as an argument to a function, or the left argument in a train (it can't be the right argument in a train because a train ends with a function by definition).
+Nothing can only be used as an argument to a function, or the left argument in a train (it can't be the right—a train ends with a function by definition).
 In another position where a subject could appear, like as an operand or in a list, it causes an error: either at compile time, for `·`, or when the function is called with no left argument, for `𝕨`.

 ## Kinds of application

-Here is a table of the modifier and function application rules:
+Here is a table of the [function and modifier](ops.md) application rules:

 | left  | main  | right | output     | name
 |-------|-------|-------|------------|------